polysimtools/pysimm/README.md

 from pysimm import cassandra
 cassandra.check_cs_exec()
 ```
 <i>NOTE: The parallel Cassandra version uses OpenMP, so the number of parallel tasks (number of threads) is normally controlled through OMP_NUM_THREADS environment variable.
-Set it to required value if you want to use specific number of parallel threads.</i>
+Set it to required value if you want to use the specific number of parallel threads.</i>

 Complete Installation (pysimm and LAMMPS)